Consensys/highlightjs-dafny/README.md

 ## License

-Highlight.js is released under the CC0 1.0 License.
-See [LICENSE][1] file
+highlight-dafny is released under the Apache 2.0 license.
+See [LICENSE][1] file for details.
-for details.

 ### Author